 Inter-thread non-determinism is handled by first assuming the program is data race free: shared memory accesses which would otherwise race are either protected by locks or use APIs that perform atomic operations.
 If we record and later replay the order in which threads acquire locks (and, by extension, release locks and use condvars) then accesses on lock-protected memory will occur in the same order.
 Atomic variables can be handled by treating reads and writes as if they were wrapped by a lock acquire/release during recording.

 It is not enough, however, to just record all these non-deterministic sources and reproduce those behaviors exactly in the replaying process.
-The IPC and debugger integration components are active while replaying, but not while recording.
+The IPC and debugger integration components may behave differently between recording and replaying, or between different replays.
 Both of these involve inter-thread communication and calls to non-deterministic APIs, and the resulting non-determinism must be allowed within the replaying process.

 There is some slop in this design: The replaying process must be non-deterministic enough that the IPC and debugger components work, but not so non-deterministic that observable behaviors are affected.
 We resolve this slop by minimizing the tolerated non-determinism: The replaying process must be just non-deterministic enough that the IPC and debugger components work.
 In practice, non-deterministic replay is allowed in the following areas: